-Minimum Periods of Suspension
+Periods of Suspension

-1. Alcohol and Tobacco Products: Students who possess, use or are under the influence of alcohol, tobacco, or tobacco products, including but not limited to vaping device, e-cigarettes, and JUULs on school grounds, at a school-sponsored activity (at and away from school) or in a school district vehicle
+- 1. Alcohol, Marijuana and Tobacco Products: Students who possess, use or are under the influence of alcohol, marijuana, marijuana products, tobacco, or tobacco products, including but not limited to vaping device, e-cigarettes, and JUULs on school grounds, at a school- sponsored activity (at and away from school) or in a school district vehicle. - 2.
+Sale/Distribution of Marijuana, Alcohol, Tobacco and Tobacco-Related Products: